 Here’s my plea to plant breeders – make more variegated vegetable plants!
 The only one I’ve found is Fish pepper and it’s such a fun one to grow.
 You’ll definitely get asked lots of questions about it by visitors to your garden.
 You’ll have better luck in the herb category with varieties like Icterina and Tricolor sage, and Silver Edged thyme and Variegated Lemon thyme.

-Quick Design Tips
+Quick Design Tips for a Rainbow Garden

 - I usually put the most visually striking plants (flowers, interesting vegetables) at the ends of my garden beds.
 That way they’re more easily seen when I’m walking through my garden.